daisygith/website_example2/README.md

 ### JS

+In js folder is <b>script.js</b> file in which is code for change some apperance website, for example:

-Scroll on logos
+- Scroll on logos
-Change color in links in header
+- Change color in links in header
-Change color in button inscriptions
+- Change color in button inscriptions
-Change dot by cursor to the description -  it depends from the box we hover over Open faqs window - change rotate "+"
+- Change dot by cursor to the description -  it depends from the box we hover over
+- Open faqs window - change rotate "+"
-Menu bar - when we want to open website on phone it usefull, because we see all menu.
+- Menu bar - when we want to open website on phone it usefull, because we see all menu.

 #### Main page website